 RIC alumni often keep in touch to let us know how their post College lives are progressing.
-Harry took both Music and Music Technology with Alex as one-year courses after his first set of A levels at The Perse School, Cambridge.
+Harry took both Music and Music Technology as one-year courses after his first set of A levels at The Perse School, Cambridge.
 After graduating with a first from Leeds College of Music Harry is spent a year as President of the student union there, and is in the final stages of producing an EP and is continuing to develop his portfolio as a composer for new media.

 Instrumental Lessons and performances

 Students have the opportunity to take up instrumental lessons if they wish, organised through Kent Music School.
 The College owns a number of instruments, including two pianos.
 There are always groups of students who have their own bands, choirs and ensembles and the College supports and encourages this, offering practice and performance facilities.

 RIC’s is home to a unique musical instrument

 A five-ton set of stainless steel gates and railings on a busy road in the Kent cathedral city of Rochester is actually a unique musical instrument.